We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Occasionally, an air compressor might come with an accessory kit.
 This kit can be a great start for DIYers who don’t already have a myriad of air tools and fittings in their shop.
 These kits often come with tire inflators, quick-connect fittings, and blow-off chucks.

-It’s sometimes possible to get a kit with a length of air hose or a set of nail guns.
-There are sets on the market that include the tools and fittings necessary to get up and running, significantly decreasing the amount of shopping you would have to do otherwise.
+It’s sometimes possible to get a kit that includes a length of air hose or a set of nail guns.
+Some sets on the market include the tools and fittings necessary to get up and running, significantly decreasing the amount of shopping you would have to do otherwise.

-If an air compressor doesn’t come with a set of accessories, DIYers can purchase a separate accessory pack that includes the basic tools necessary to set up the air compressor (available here).
-Adding a separate tire gauge is also a wise idea, just to double-check the pressure once the tire is full.
+If an air compressor doesn’t come with a set of accessories, DIYers can find kits that include the basic tools necessary to set up the compressor, such as this accessory kit.

 FAQs

-If a portable air compressor seems like it might be a big help for certain projects, but you still want more info, consider the answers to some commonly asked questions below.
-For additional questions or concerns, reach out to the air compressor’s customer service number.
+If a portable air compressor seems like it could be a big help for your projects, but you still want more info, consider the answers to some commonly asked questions below.

-Portable air compressors use a motor to operate a piston.
-The piston draws outside air into a chamber and then stuffs it into a tank.
-It continues doing so until the pressure builds up enough to operate tools and inflate tires.
+Powered by a motor, the piston of a portable air compressor draws outside air into a chamber and then stuffs it into a tank to compress it.
+It continues doing so until the pressure builds up enough to power pneumatic tools and inflate tires.

 Most portable air compressors come set up out of the box.
-If one doesn’t, the most setup that could be necessary is to install a quick-connect on your hose port.
+If one doesn’t, the most you might have to do is to install a quick-connect on your hose port, or attach the wheels or handle.

-For electric compressors, simply plug it into an electrical outlet and flip the power switch on.
-Once the compressor builds up pressure, you can adjust the outlet psi with a built-in pressure regulator to match the tool’s requirements.
+To use an electric compressor, simply plug it into an electrical outlet and flip the power switch on.
+Once the compressor builds up pressure, you can use the built-in pressure regulator to adjust the outlet PSI to match the tool’s requirements.

 For gasoline-powered compressors, fill the fuel tank and check that the engine has oil in it.
 Flip the power switch to the on position and pull the pull-start cord until it starts.

 The different shapes of compressors aren’t a functional design concern, so manufacturers can get creative with their designs.
-Sometimes separating the tank into two smaller tanks allows the compressor to have a lower center of gravity to aid in portability.
+Sometimes, separating the tank into two smaller tanks allows the compressor to have a lower center of gravity, making it more portable.

-This depends on the task.
-Bike tires and sports balls don’t require much pressure at all.
-On the other hand, pneumatic tools usually require 90 psi or more to operate effectively.
-If inflating something, look for the maximum pressure written on the item near the inflation valve.
+This depends on the task at hand.
+Inflating bike tires and sports balls does not require much pressure.
+On the other hand, powering pneumatic tools with an air compressor will usually require 90 PSI or more to operate effectively.
+If you’re inflating something, look for the maximum pressure, which is usually printed on the item near the inflation valve.